Olin Stephens

 Stephens also designed many off-shore and stock boats, including the Dark Harbor 20, which he designed in 1934.
 His brother, Roderick Stephens, was also a partner in the yacht-designing and yacht brokerage firm Sparkman & Stephens, specializing in supervision and testing of yachts designed by the firm.
 Olin was working in the Nevins shipyard in 1928 as a draftsman when he first met yacht broker Drake Sparkman.
 They together set up an office next door to Nevins in 1929.
 Since retiring from the company he lived in Hanover, New Hampshire, where he spent his final years writing computer programs for designing yachts.
 He was awarded the Herreshoff Award by the North American Yacht Racing Union in 1965 for his contributions to sailing.

 Stephens was also involved in ocean-going sailboats.
 His yawl designs Dorade (1929) and Stormy Weather (1934), his favorite design, each won the Newport Bermuda Race and the Fastnet race several times.
 Both brothers were accomplished yachtsmen.
 They were members of the winning crews of Dorade and Ranger.
 Olin served as tactician and navigator, while Rod trimmed the rig and sails.
 In 1959, he was awarded the David W. Taylor Medal by the Society of Naval Architects and Marine Engineers.

 In the 1960s and 1970s, Olin contributed to the luxury yacht builders Nautor Swan of Finland.
+Dora IV, design nr.
+2089, caught the eye of Pekka Koskenkylä, Nautor's founder, for it finished first in most of the races she entered, and Koskenkylä decided to go ahead and build the boat out of fiberglass, even though Dora IV had been designed for aluminium.

+On June 1st 1973, the design nr.
+2110 was finished, later better known as the Nautor’s Swan 65, that won the first Whitbread race (Sayula II).

-He had also actively collaborated with the shipyard of Argentario, in Porto Santo Stefano, Italy.
+Olin had also actively collaborated with the shipyard of Argentario, in Porto Santo Stefano, Italy.